valoran-M/Arrakis/doc/pseudoinstr.md

 # Pseudo-Instructions

-Pseudo instructions are not real instruction on Risc-V architecture.
-They are compiled to a set of Risc-V instruction.
+Pseudo instructions are not real instruction on RISC-V architecture.
+They are compiled to a set of RISC-V instruction.

 They are very useful tu simplify assembly code.